 Homemade Tzatziki Sauce - Rich, Creamy, and Healthy

-- 1 medium sized cucumber peeled, halved lengthwise, scooped out and seeded
+- 1 medium cucumber peeled, halved lengthwise, scooped out and seeded

 - 1 cup plain Greek yogurt this is not negotiable